 - Cognitive: To acquire thinking skills (asking questions, logical thinking) that enable successful problem solving, with classroom activities that include sorting, classifying, comparing, counting and making patterns.

 - Language: To use words to communicate with others, listen to and participate in conversations, and to understand the purpose of print, through recognition of letters and words, so students can begin writing for a variety of purposes.

-Tuition discounts are available for YW Full Members.
+Tuition discounts are available for YWCA Full Family Members.

-YWCA Preschool programs are licensed by the Connecticut Office of Early Childhood and comply with regulation standards for health and safety.
+YWCA preschool programs are licensed by the Connecticut Office of Early Childhood and comply with regulatory standards for health and safety.